spahrenk/CV/README.md

 * Dislocations and strain-relaxation analysis of epitaxial layers.

-* Materials and device characterization techniques.
+* Materials and device engineering and characterization.

 * Semiconductor crystal growth.